h4ckyou/CSEAN24/rev/just rev/solution/index.md

 So never always trust your decompiler

-Now I just read the assembly portion that handles the encryption
+Now I just read the assembly portion that handles the mangling
 ![image](https://github.com/user-attachments/assets/319249c7-24d6-42d6-91a0-bf5a44696653)

 ```asm